Variational Nested Dropout: Bayesian Nested Neural Network

 where $\mathbf{e}$ is a vector of 1s, $\mb{J}$ is a matrix of 1s and $\mb{J}_L$ is a lower triangular matrix with each element being 1.
-Then the calculation in (\ref{eq:mlp-kl-2b}) can be easily parallelize with modern computation library.

-\textbf{Ordered $\ell_0$-Regularization.} We show that, if given the spike-and-slab priors, our KL term in (\ref{eq:reg}) has a nice interpretation as \emph{a generalization of an ordered $\ell_0$ regularization over the sub-networks}.
+\textbf{Ordered $\ell_0$-Regularization.} We show that, if given the spike-and-slab priors, our KL term in (\ref{eq:reg}) has an interpretation as \emph{a generalization of an ordered $\ell_0$ regularization over the sub-networks}.
 The corresponding reduced objective for deterministic networks is

 Note that larger sub-networks have greater penalization.
-The proof and more interpretations are in the Appx.~1.3.
+The derivations and proofs for $p(\bv_j)$, $\Phi_2$ and regularization are in Appendix~\ref{ap-proof}.